Skip to main content

 8. Amazon is accused of union busting.

-In early 2021, workers in Bessemer, Alabama voted on whether to unionise.
+In 2021, for example, workers in Bessemer, Alabama voted on whether to unionise.
 In the weeks beforehand, Amazon sent an army of anti-union consultants to the city, where they held intimidating and mandatory meetings – including threatening to close the facility down if unionisation was voted for – spread anti-union propaganda, and even changed the schedule of the traffic lights to sway the vote, according to campaigners.

 When workers do manage to organise, they face serious repercussions.